DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_20_first-keys.md

 ## Create information packages

-Apart from the private keys, we are going to create 3 different information packages on a different piece of paper (if you don’t use a password manager you need 4 info packages).
+Apart from the private keys, we are going to create 3 physical information packages on a different piece of paper (if you don’t use a password manager you need 4 info packages).
 If you want more detail on exactly why we are doing this and naming them this way, look at [Key storage](hodl-guide_50_key-storage.md).

 On each information package, write a short instruction for how to access the funds.
 Something like this: